Sandra R. Reed, Boardman, Ohio

 Sandra married Thomas Reed on June 25,1966 and lost the love of her life on April 6, 2019.

-Sandra leaves her daughter Amanda (Michael) Cummings with whom she made her home; son Thomas Reed of Vero Beach, Florida, sister Paula Hawkins of Youngstown, brother Joseph (Teresa) Santillo of Westerville; six grandchildren Taylor (Billy) Price, Morgan and Olivia Reed, Carina, Joshua and Sean Cummings.
+Sandra leaves her daughter Amanda (Michael) Cummings with whom she made her home; son, Thomas Reed of Vero Beach, Florida; sister, Paula Hawkins of Youngstown; brother, Joseph (Teresa) Santillo of Westerville; step-sister, Mary Kay Quinn; six grandchildren, Taylor (Billy) Price, Morgan and Olivia Reed, Carina, Joshua and Sean Cummings.

+Sandra was preceded in death by her parents; step-mom, Joan Santillo and step-brother Michael Quinn.

 To send flowers to the family or plant a tree in memory of Sandra R Reed, please visit our floral store.